JacobLender/NFL-Stats/README.md

 # NFL-Stats
-Welcome to the NFL Stas Analysis Data Visualization project!
+Welcome to the NFL Stats Analysis Data Visualization project!
 This respository houses a couple Python scripts that retrieves up-to-date NFL statistics for players from ESPN's website.
 The collected data is then seamlessly integrated into a Tableau dashboard for insightful visualization and analysis.

 ![Tableau Passer Analysis Dashboard](GithubPasser.jpeg)